bcgsc/ntSynt/visualization_scripts/README.md

 # Example visualization scripts for ntSynt

-Here, we provide basic examples scripts for generating ribbon plots and chromosome paint plots to visualize synteny blocks computed by ntSynt.
-Each R script script can be seen as a starting point which can be customized as needed.
+Here, we provide basic examples scripts for generating ribbon plots and chromosome sequence painting plots to visualize synteny blocks computed by ntSynt.
+Each R script script can be seen as a starting point, and can be customized as needed.

 ## Ribbon plots
 The R package gggenomes (https://thackl.github.io/gggenomes/) is used to generate ribbon plots to visualize multi-genome synteny blocks.